 For more than 100 years, Catholic Charities has been known for their steadfast commitment to helping all people in need.
-They have almost 4,000locations nationwide that offer, supportive services to the less fortunate.
-Their mission is to help families and individual restore health and stability to their families.
+They have almost 4,000 locations nationwide that offer, supportive services to the less fortunate.
+Their mission is to help families and individuals restore health and stability to their families.
 They offer food banks, help to pay bills, Christmas programs, and counseling.

 The Salvation Army

-This organization is a worldwide faith-based organization that offers help to those needing emergency assistance like mobile feeding stations, emergency shelter, family counseling, distribution of food, clothing, furniture and more.
+This organization is a worldwide faith-based organization that offers help to those needing emergency assistance like mobile feeding stations, emergency shelters, family counseling, distribution of food, clothing, furniture, and more.
 They also give clients referrals for assistance from other community or government services.
 More info.

 The Society of St. Vincent De Paul

 They distribute thousands of meals a day through their mobile feeding stations.
-They are present to bring disaster to relieve, help with clean-up, temporary shelter and making temporary home repairs, childcare, and counseling.
+Also, they are present to bring disaster to relief, help with clean-up, temporary shelter, and making temporary home repairs, childcare, and counseling.
 Much of this is done with the help of volunteers who give their time to support the public.
 Website